OpenClaw + Ollama: Run AI Agents for Free with Local Models

 Can I run OpenClaw completely offline with Ollama?

 Yes.
 Once Ollama has downloaded a model, both Ollama and OpenClaw run entirely on your machine with no internet connection required.
-This makes it suitable for air-gapped environments, sensitive data processing, and situations where you cannot send data to external APIs.
+This makes it ideal for air-gapped environments, sensitive data processing, and situations where you cannot send data to external APIs.
 The only time you need internet is for the initial model download and OpenClaw installation.

 Which Ollama model works best with OpenClaw agents?